Tips for a Safe, Cool Summer

 WHAT DO THERAPY ANIMALS DO?
 Therapy animals provide comfort and support to people other than their handler.

 • You must comply with your state and municipality laws.
-In Wisconsin, all dogs and cats must be kept up to date on rabies vaccinations and be licensed in their home county.
-There are no such requirements for other animals in the state of Wisconsin.
+In Wisconsin, all dogs and cats must be up to date on rabies vaccinations and licensed in their home county.
+However, there are no such requirements for other animals in the state of Wisconsin.

 • Your national organization may have additional requirements such as additional vaccinations, annual fecal exams or annual veterinary wellness exams.

-This is a great illustration of why a therapy animal needs to be a good fit for the environment.
-This dog’s body language is saying that he is not comfortable .
+Therapy animals must be a good fit for the environment in which they will be working.
+As can be seen here, this dog’s body language is saying that he is not comfortable .
 Therapy work in certain environments or therapy work in general may not be the right fit for every dog … and that’s okay.

 WHAT DO COMPANION ANIMALS DO?
 Our pets are our companions, our partners, our teammates, our comfort, our home … They give us joy, join us in activities and give us comfort.